dudash/openshiftexamples-autoscaling/README.md

 * Simple web front end to collect user counts and push to a datbase or backend API layer
 * Backend service, database, or cache to receive data for/from the web frontend
-* OpenShift template (to create/configure everything easily)
+* Instant app template YAML file (to create/configure everything easily)
-* Key OpenShift components that enable this example
+* Key platform components that enable this example
 	* container building (source to image)
 	* container CPU / memory monitoring
 	* container replication and service layer
-	* software defined networking and load balancing router
+	* software defined networking and routing layer

 ## License